fengjian2705/fengjian2705.github.io/source/_posts/后端/java/spring核心编程思想（二）.md

 * To decouple（解耦） the execution of a task from implementation.
 * To focus a module on the task it is designed for.
 * To free modules from assumptions about how other systems do what they do and instead rely on contracts.
 * To prevent side effects when replacing a module.

-Inversion of control is sometimes facetiously referred to as the 'Hollywood Principle: Don't call us, we'll call you'."
+Inversion of control is sometimes facetiously refered to as the 'Hollywood Principle: Don't call us, we'll call you'."

 * 通用职责
 * 依赖处理